Naima16/Cholera-phage-antibiotics/Statistics&Visualization/readme.md

    -  Vc absolute abundance from qPCR data as a function of phage, antibiotics and their interactions.
    -  Average frequency of NS mutations in Vc as a function of phage, antibiotics and the anti-phage resistance profile (Vc and phage abundance from metagenomics reads).
 * GLMM : the generalized linear mixed models with SNVs count in Vc as a function of phage and intibiotics (Vc and phage abundance from metagenomics reads).
-* Ordinations
+* Ordinations :
+   -  Proncipal component analysis (PCA) with all species annotated with Kraken2/Bracken.
+   -  Redundancy analysis (RDA) with the most dominant species as a function of phages, antibiotics and patient's metadata.
+   -  Multiple Factor Analysis (MFA) between the most dominant species and all the antibiotics resistance genes predicted with deepARG.
-* Indicator species analysis
+* Indicator species analysis to associate species with different sickness stages.